-Every day millions of plastic bottles are being thrown away, meanwhile those bottles can actually be a viable, eco-friendly and sustainable resource!
-We are exhausting and polluting our planet, and that is exaclty why we need to be more responsible and take care of our home.
+It is estimated that a staggering one and a half billion plastic bottles are bought and thrown away across the globe every day.
+We believe that waste is only waste when we don’t do anything with it.
+We see these bottles as a viable, eco-friendly and sustainable resource.
+Humankind is exhausting and polluting our planet, and that is exactly why we need to be more responsible and take care of our home.
 We need to rethink how we use our valuable resources.

 Almost every product has a manufacturing process that consumes energy and water, and produces carbon dioxide emissions and as such has an environmental impact.

-Using R-PET instead of regular polyester we save:
+Using RPET instead of regular polyester we use:

 A wide range of different textile products can be made from recycled fabrics:

 We are constantly working on new developments.
-If you have question about possibilities please do get in contact: https://www.waste2wear.com/contact
+If you have questions about possibilities contact: firstname.lastname@example.org

 There are at the same time several very promising initiatives in Asia and in Europe from which we have partnered with some of them to collaborate and define value chains beyond end-of-life cycles of garments.
 We will publish our progress through our site and social channels.